iamatypeofwalrus/batch/README.md

 By default all requests made by Batch use `http`.
 However, individual requests can set the `x-use-https` header in the Multipart/Batch message to use `https`.

-Here's a complete example of a Batch request where the batch message
+Here's a complete example of a Batch request where the batch message uses the `x-use-https` header.

 ```
 POST / HTTP/1.1